Joe Jackson (musician)

 Joe Jackson (born David Ian Jackson; 11 August 1954) is a British musician, singer and songwriter.
-Having spent years studying music and playing clubs, he found early success with his hit new wave singles "Is She Really Going Out with Him?" and "It's Different for Girls".
-After he moved to more jazz-inflected pop music, Jackson achieved a worldwide hit with "Steppin' Out".
-Jackson is associated with the 1980s Second British Invasion of the US.
-He has also composed classical music.
-He has recorded 21 studio albums and has received five Grammy Award nominations.
+Having spent years studying music and playing clubs, he found success as part of the late 1970s new wave scene with hit singles "Is She Really Going Out with Him?" from his first album Look Sharp!
+(1979) and "It's Different for Girls" from second album I'm the Man (1979).
+In the 1980s, he moved to a more jazz-pop style, and achieved further hits including "Steppin' Out" from the album Night and Day (1982) and "You Can't Get What You Want (Till You Know What You Want)" from the album Body and Soul (1984).
+During this period, Jackson became associated with the 1980s Second British Invasion of the US.

+He has also composed classical music and has received five Grammy Award nominations.

 Early life, family and education

 Born David Ian Jackson in Burton upon Trent, Staffordshire, England, he spent his first year in nearby Swadlincote, Derbyshire.
 He was raised in the Paulsgrove area of Portsmouth, where he attended Portsmouth Technical High School.
-At age 11, he began learning to play the violin, but after a couple of years switched to the piano, He prevailed on his father to install one in the halls of their Paulsgrove council house.
+At age 11, he began learning to play the violin, but after a couple of years he switched to the piano, and convinced his father to purchase one for their Paulsgrove council house.
 Jackson and his parents moved to nearby Gosport when he was a teenager.
 Jackson began playing piano in bars when he was 16.
 He won a scholarship at age 18 to study musical composition at London's Royal Academy of Music, where his composition teacher was Richard Stoker.

 Career

 Jackson's first band, Edward Bear, later renamed Arms and Legs, released two unsuccessful singles, then dissolved in 1976.
 Still known as David Jackson during his time with the band, he picked up the nickname "Joe" based on his perceived resemblance to the British television puppet character Joe 90, a genius child spy.
-Jackson legally changed his first name to Joe at age 20.
 Jackson then spent some time performing on the cabaret circuit to make money to record a demo.